Gum disease found to greatly increase risk of cognitive decline

 Cognitive decline increased up to six times by gum disease, say researchers

 A recent study out of the UK examined 59 participants with mild to moderate Alzheimer’s disease and followed 52 of them for an average of 6 months.
 The dental health of each subject was assessed by a dental hygienist at the beginning and end of the six month follow-up period.

 Blood samples and inflammatory markers were assessed, and the subjects also underwent cognitive testing.
-Persons with gum disease showed a six-fold increase in cognitive decline as well as increased inflammatory markers.
-The researchers concluded that there was a strong correlation between gum disease and rate of cognitive decline in these patients.
+Persons with gum disease (often referred to as periodontal disease) showed a six-fold increase in cognitive decline as well as increased inflammatory markers.
+The researchers concluded that there was a strong correlation between periodontal disease and rate of cognitive decline in these patients.

 The study was led by Dr. Mark Ide of the UK’s Dental Institute at King’s College London.
 The findings were published in the journal PLOS One.

 Multiple studies show link between gum disease and Alzheimer’s

 Part of the reason for this link is probably because persons with dementia become less likely to exercise good oral hygiene, especially as their condition worsens.
 However, previous studies have linked specific bacteria types from gum disease to deterioration in the brains of Alzheimer’s patients.